romm/formz/Documentation/06-IntegratorManual/ViewHelpers/SectionViewHelper.rst

 ======================= ================================================================================================================
 Argument                Description
 ======================= ================================================================================================================
-\* ``name``             Name of the section.
+\* ``name``             Name of the slot.

-                        Note that if you use the name of a section which is not used in the field layout, this section wont be rendered.
+                        Note that if you use the name of a slot which is not used in the field layout, this slot wont be rendered.
 ======================= ================================================================================================================

 Example